 By way of your effort, patience, and time, you’ve created a product, finished a task, or written a masterful piece of poetry.
 You’ve cut your fingers whilst sanding down the table you made from scratch, you got blisters on your hands from putting up a new fence in your yard, and you downed four cups of coffee whilst writing an important proposal at work.

 As you put the final touches on the piece of work you’re about to present to other eyes and perceptions, your confidence is high.
 It’s high because you know how much effort went into your project.
 You not only hope, but you expect, others to realize that what you’ve completed, took a lot of effort and hard work.

 The More Work You Put Into Something, the Harder It Is to Listen to Critiques

 To your surprise and disappointment however, you’ll find that people are often blind to the effort you put into certain pieces of work.
 The final product, in their mind, will warrant their unimpressed critiques.
 They’ll attach their attention to the smallest blemishes, without being privy to their context, whilst disregarding the effort you’ve put into the product as a whole.

-“How Would You Do That?”
-Squeeze Their Critique Into the Context at Hand
+“How Would You Do That?” – Contextualizing the Criticism

 From the critic’s perspective, the less information they know about the steps taken to complete your piece of work, the easier that work will be to critique.
 In other words, the more someone knows about the specifics of you busting your back trying to get a certain thing done, the more difficult it would be to find holes in your process.
 Once the specifics of your work become known, every critique’s validity is subject to the context at hand.